 Don’t forget to practice your pitch variation with these exercises:

 - The Power of Pitch: Change Your Tone for Better Stress and Intonation in English

 - Pitch Exercises: Improve Your Stress and Intonation with Steps and Glides

-If you want to work on your intonation with me, be sure to check out the four-week intensive Intonation Clinic starting October 1!
+If you want to work on your intonation with me, be sure to check out the five-day intonation challenge to get started!